JarrenToh/Partner-University-Application/README.md

  3. Make your changes and commit them using descriptive commit messages
  4. Push your changes to your forked repository using git push origin feature/yourfeaturename
  5. Create a pull request and describe your changes in detail

+ ## Deployment
+ The React application has been deployed on AWS Amplify: https://main.d3in4nrpf8ri32.amplifyapp.com/